vrdeeznuts/od-sideline-cam/README.md

 # 4v4 OD Sideline Camera
-Orion Drift Sideline Camera v2.0 for 4v4.<br>
+Orion Drift Sideline Camera v2.0 for 4v4.

+> *The spectator feature is still under active development and is subject to change throughout closed early access.*

 ## First Time Read Me
 If you're new to GitHub, then go through each of these steps.